TruongNguyenThaiBinh77/Internship-Report/content/7-Feedback/_index.md

 **Any other comments (free sharing):**
 Thank you to the FCJ Team and Mentors for creating such a beneficial playground.
 Although I still have many limitations in terms of discipline and communication during this time, everyone's patience is the greatest lesson I have received.
 Wishing the program continued success!

+Closing my journey at FCJ, I want to send my deepest thanks to the dedicated mentors who helped me complete this journey fully.

+A special gratitude to: Nguyễn Gia Hưng, Văn Hoàng Kha, Lữ Hoàn Thiện, Nguyễn Tuấn Thịnh, Lê Nguyễn Vũ Hoàng, and Nguyễn Đồng Thanh Hiệp.
+Thank you for always supporting me enthusiastically, day and night, from the smallest processes to guiding strategic thinking.

+Your patience and encouragement are the most valuable gifts I have received.
+Wishing the FCJ Admin and Mentor team good health and continued success!